saravan-prathi/Algo_Practise/README.md

-# Algo_Practise
+# Algorithms Practise

-This repository is for my flexibility to practise algorithms of various methods from multiple machines, so that I can stay in touch with the fundamentals of programming.
+This repository is just for my flexibility to practise algorithms from multiple machines, so that I can stay in touch with the fundamentals of programming.